tonyrog/dloader/README.md

     dloader:load_driver(code:priv_dir(gpio), "gpio_drv")

-dloader will load driver as normal if erl_prim_loader is loading from files, but will use load and store a cached copy otherwise.
-Then load from that copy.
+dloader will load driver as normal if erl\_prim\_loader is loading from files (default), but will cache a local copy to load from otherwise.

 # Loading nifs

-Since the call that load nifs must be called from the module that "imports" them.
-The call sequence is slightly different when loading nifs.
+Since the call that load nifs must be called from the module that "imports" them, the call sequence is slightly different when loading nifs.

 Existing code looks like